jhpyle/docassemble/_docs/documents.md

 {% include side-by-side.html demo="pdf-template-alt-4" %}

-Note that the use of the [`reconsider`] modifier is important here.
+Note that the use of the [`reconsider`] component is important here.
-[Remember] that **docassemble** will only ask a question or run code when it encounters an undefined variable.
-If the recipient's address is undefined when **docassemble** tries to run the code above, **docassemble** will ask a question to gather it, but once that question is answered, **docassemble** will have no reason to run the above code again because `letter_variables` will already be defined -- albeit in an incomplete state, with a `letter_date` item and a `subject_line` item but without a `recipient_address` item.
-Setting `reconsider` to `True` ensures that whenever a screen in the interview needs to know the value of `letter_variables`, that value will be "reconsidered"---treated as undefined---and the code above will be re-run in order to obtain a fresh definition of `letter_variables`.
+[Remember] that a Steward will only ask a question or run code when it encounters an undefined variable.
+If the recipient's address is undefined when a Steward tries to run the [DALang] above, the Steward will ask a question to gather it, but once that question is answered, the Steward will have no reason to run the above code again because `letter_variables` will already be defined -- albeit in an incomplete state, with a `letter_date` item and a `subject_line` item but without a `recipient_address` item.
+Setting the `reconsider` component to `True` ensures that whenever the Steward needs to know the value of `letter_variables`, that value will be "reconsidered"---treated as undefined---and the DALang above will be re-run in order to obtain a fresh definition of `letter_variables`.

-The `fields`, `field variables`, and `field code` directives are not mutually exclusive.
+The `fields`, `field variables`, and `field code` sub-components are not mutually exclusive.
 When they are used together, they supplement each other.
-(In .docx templates, however, the fields do not supplement the values of variables in the interview dictionary; if you use `fields`, `field variables`, and `field code`, **docassemble** will not use the interview dictionary as a whole.)
+(In DOCX templates, however, the fields do not supplement the values of variables in the [interview session dictionary]; if you use `fields`, `field variables`, or `field code` sub-components, the Steward will not use the interview session dictionary as a whole.)

 Here is a variation on the original PDF fill-in example [above](#pdf template file) that uses `code` to supplement the values of `fields`:

 {% include side-by-side.html demo="pdf-fill-code" %}

-Like the [Mako] tag `${ ... }`, the `fields`, `field variables`, and `field code` directives will convert the values of your variables to a format suitable for printing.
-If you are using the .docx template format and you only use the `{% raw %}{{ ... }}{% endraw %}` syntax in your template, this will always be appropriate.
-But if you want to use "for loops" and other features of [Jinja2] when passing variables using `fields`, `field variables`, or `field code`, you should read the next section, which explains how to pass variables in "raw" format to the template.
+If you use the DALang tag `${ ... }`, the `fields`, `field variables`, and `field code` sub-components your Steward will convert the values of your variables to a format suitable for display in the assembled document.
+If you are using a DOCX template and you only use the [Embedded DALang] tag `{% raw %}{{ ... }}{% endraw %}` in your DOCX template, the same type of formatting will occur.
+However, if you want to use "for loops" and other features of Embedded DALang when passing variables using `fields`, `field variables`, or `field code` sub-components, you should read the next section, which explains how to pass "raw", unformated variables to the template.

-When using `field code`, `code`, or `field variables` to define your fields, there is a shortcut for formatting decimal numbers: set the option `decimal places` to the number of decimal places you want to use.
+When using `field code`, `code`, or `field variables` to define your fields, there is an additional sub-component for formatting decimal numbers: set the option `decimal places` to the number of decimal places you want to use.